lianamerk/phage_groupII/viz/fig4/fig4a/RVT/00README.txt

 hmmsearch --tblout RVT_crispr_hmmscan.tblout -o RVT_crispr_hmmscan.out -A RVT_crispr_hmmscan.aout ../PF00078.hmm crispr.faa
 hmmsearch --tblout RVT_g2l_hmmscan.tblout -o RVT_g2l_hmmscan.out -A RVT_g2l_hmmscan.aout ../PF00078.hmm g2l.faa

 3. Convert each .out to a .faa and take a subset of 20 of those so the tree isn't too full.
-The script to do this is called "convert.sh" so just run the following command in the each_cat directory. bash convert.sh
+The script to do this is called filter_and_sample.py.
+Then add the subtype prefixes using add_headers.py

-4. Combine them into one big .faa: cat *subset20.faa > toro_evensubset.faa.
+4. Combine them into one big .faa: cat each_cat/*sample20_prefix* > toro_subsampled.faa

-Now, to collect the sequences from the millard introns, (still in the each_cat directory), run: sbatch -t 6-00:00 -p eddy -J hmmsearch -c 64 --mem-per-cpu=6G -N 1 -o %x.out --wrap="hmmsearch --tblout RVT_millard_hmmscan.tblout -o RVT_millard_hmmscan.out -A RVT_millard_hmmscan.aout ./PF00078.hmm /n/eddy_lab/users/lmerk/millard_sept/inphared_11Sep2024/11Sep2024_vConTACT2_proteins.faa"
+Now, to collect the sequences from the millard introns, (still in the each_cat directory), run: sbatch -t 6-00:00 -p eddy -J hmmsearch -c 64 --mem-per-cpu=6G -N 1 -o %x.out --wrap="hmmsearch --tblout RVT_millard_hmmscan.tblout -o RVT_millard_hmmscan.out -A RVT_millard_hmmscan.aout ./PF00078.hmm {path/to/inphared_vConTACT2_proteins.faa}"

-5. From the Millard search, grab just the ones that are in group II introns: python pull.py millard_RVT_hmmsearch.faa  millard_introns.txt millard_intron.faa

-6. Combine the two: cat toro_evensubset.faa millard_intron.faa > both.faa
+6. Combine the toro subset with the Millard IEPs: cat toro_evensubset.faa millard_intron.faa > both.faa

 7. Submit a job to make the tree (in an environment that has MAFFT, mine is in 'defensefinder' env): sbatch tree.sh

-8. View it in iTol, and you can use the metadata text file (final_colorstrip.txt).
+8. View it in iTol, and you can use the create a metadata text file using colorstrip.py